 At this meeting, the governors can decide whether to agree and uphold the exclusion or overturn it.

 If the governors decide to uphold the decision, you can appeal to an Independent Review Panel which will be made up of people with no connection to the school.
 The governors will provide information on how to do this in the letter they give you that confirms the exclusion.

 If you choose to make an appeal, you must do so within 15 days of receiving the letter.

 For the first five days of the exclusion, the school will set work to be completed at home.
 You will be responsible for your child’s supervision during school hours and you must make sure that your child is not present in a public place during school hours without a good reason.
 You may be fined if your child is found in a public place without a good reason.

 From day six onwards, we will provide equivalent full time education for your child, normally through a Pupil Referral Unit.
 The Pupil Referral Unit will get in touch with you before day 6 to talk about your child’s education at this time.

 Finding a school after exclusion

-Buckinghamshire County Council has a Fair Access Board that allocates school places for excluded pupils in a secondary school.
+We have a Fair Access Board that allocates school places for excluded pupils in a secondary school.
 They will consider any preference you have for a particular school but they cannot guarantee a place at your preference school.
 They will try to find your child a place as soon as it is felt that your child is ready to be reintegrated into a mainstream school.

 If you do not like the school place that is offered to you, you may apply for a place at a different school using the in-year admissions process.
-However, if you choose to use the in-year admissions process, the Council will not be able to negotiate a reintegration plan for your child on your behalf and you will be responsible for transporting your child to and from this school at your own expense.
+However, if you choose to use the in-year admissions process, we will not be able to negotiate a reintegration plan for your child on your behalf and you will be responsible for transporting your child to and from this school at your own expense.